 It’s important to note that there is a chance an EU citizen is living abroad in a non-EU country.
 In these cases, it is impossible to identify them as EU citizens.
 But GDPR states that you only need to make a reasonable effort determine a person’s status.

-Starting May 14, we will launch a new rule in the subscriber filter called Location where you can sort your subscribers by location.
+From 14 May 2018, we launched a new rule in the subscriber filter called Location where you can sort your subscribers by location.

-We will also include a special list of all 28 EU countries to help you easily sort GDPR subscribers.
+We also included a special list of all 28 EU countries to help you easily sort GDPR subscribers.
 By using this filter, you will know how many subscribers you have in the EU.